-Because third time’s the charm and it’s day three, I’ll have it as an excuse to share three quotes all from the same book.
+Because third time’s the charm and it’s day three, I’ll use it as an excuse to share three quotes all from the same book.
 Roshani Chokshi comes forth words that tells us the value of a story.by

 “A story.
 This was the key to immortality.
 The things that made kings quiver and deities distrustful: Nothing but a tale.”